Quantifying the unextendibility of entanglement: Acknowledgement

 \section{Acknowledgement}

-The authors thank Anurag Anshu, Kun Fang, Sumeet Khatri, Debbie Leung, and Dave Touchette for discussions.
+The authors thank Anurag Anshu, Kun Fang, Debbie Leung, Vishal Singh, and Dave Touchette for discussions.
 Part of this work was done when KW was at the Southern University of Science and Technology and XW was at the University of Maryland.
-MMW acknowledges support from NSF under grant no.~1907615.
+XW was partially supported by the Start-up Fund from The Hong Kong University of Science and Technology (Guangzhou), the Guangdong Quantum Science and Technology Strategic Fund (Grant No. GDZX2303007), and the Education Bureau of Guangzhou Municipality.
+MMW acknowledges support from NSF under grant no.~2315398.